ed-tech-jim/joy-of-code/posts/learn-svelte/learn-svelte.md

 {code}
 ```

-I'm pointing this out because you might think how state is some magic reactive container, but it's just a regular value — which is why you need a function or a getter to get the latest value when the effect reruns, unless you're using deep state.
+I want to emphasize how `$state` is not some magic reactive container, but a regular value; which is why you need a function or a getter to get the latest value when the effect reruns — unless you're using deep state.

-If `emoji.code` was a regular value, then `() => set_text(text, emoji.code)` would always return the same value, even though it reacts to the change:
+If `emoji.code` was a regular value and not a getter, then `() => set_text(text, emoji.code)` would always return the same value, even though it reacts to the change:

 ```svelte:example {4-6,14-15}
 <script lang="ts">